SkillsFundingAgency/das-shared-packages/SFA.DAS.Elastic/README.md

 # SFA.DAS.Elastic

 A library to help create a pre-configured [Elasticsearch .NET Client].
-The first time a `Nest.IElasticClient` dependency is resolved the following will be taken care of for you:
+Each time an `Nest.IElasticClient` dependency is resolved the following will be taken care of for you:

 * Connection pool setup.
 * Debug logging.